 - Make it easier for manufacturers to identify and address a broken component post-release

 - Avoid significant business disruption in the event of an audit

 Clearly, there are many compelling reasons why organizations might look to create a software bill of materials.
 So, it’s recommended that organizations always create SBOMs for all products (and update them for any new release).

 With that said, there are a few specific use cases where a software bill of materials may prove particularly valuable.

 Fundraising, M&A, and IPO: A software bill of materials is an important part of the technical due diligence process that comes with a potential merger or acquisition, IPO, or fundraising round.
 Interested parties may request documentation to better understand the software components — and any license compliance, security, or code quality risks — within your products.

-Customer Requests: As software supply chain security becomes an increasingly high priority for organizations across the globe, we expect more and more enterprises to require SBOMs as part of the purchasing and/or renewal processes.
+Customer Requests: As preventing software supply chain attacks becomes an increasingly high priority for organizations across the globe, we expect more and more enterprises to require SBOMs as part of the purchasing and/or renewal processes.